In the main toolbar you can find all of the tools you may need to edit your database model.

 The file has now been generated and can be downloaded.

 Export model as XML file

-If you click the Export model as XML file button, an XML version of your model will be automatically downloaded to your device.
+In the menu, click Export » Export to XML, and an XML version of your model will be automatically downloaded to your device.

 Generate Model Documentation